cilium/cilium/Documentation/cmdref/cilium-operator-alibabacloud.md

       --pod-restart-selector string               cilium-operator will delete/restart any pods with these labels if the pod is not managed by Cilium.
 If this option is empty, then all pods may be restarted (default "k8s-app=kube-dns")
       --remove-cilium-node-taints                 Remove node taint "node.cilium.io/agent-not-ready" from Kubernetes nodes once Cilium is up and running (default true)
       --set-cilium-is-up-condition                Set CiliumIsUp Node condition to mark a Kubernetes Node that a Cilium pod is up and running in that node (default true)
+      --set-cilium-node-taints                    Set node taint "node.cilium.io/agent-not-ready" from Kubernetes nodes if Cilium is scheduled but not up and running
       --skip-cnp-status-startup-clean             If set to true, the operator will not clean up CNP node status updates at startup
       --skip-crd-creation                         When true, Kubernetes Custom Resource Definitions will not be created --subnet-ids-filter strings                 Subnets IDs (separated by commas)